 If you just want some relaxing time, head over to my top 5 beaches in Sai Kung and how to get there!

-Most of these establishments are more local-orientated and usually only take bookings on the phone/whatsapp, and usually only in Cantonese/Traditional Chinese.
+Most of these establishments are more local-orientated and usually only take bookings on the phone/WhatsApp, and usually only in Cantonese/Traditional Chinese.
 Do not expect a health and safety briefing or someone to guide you.
 If you are a complete newbie, it’s best to take a group tour or training course.
-At minimum, go with friends who have experienced.
+At minimum, go with friends who have experience.

-A stretch of beach near the Sai Kung town center, Sha Ha is a good jumping point for those who want to kayak to one of the many islands inside Sai Kung Bay.
+Sha Ha Beach in Sai Kung is the closest place to rent kayak from Sai Kung Town.
+It’s a good jumping point for those who want to kayak to one of the many islands inside Sai Kung Bay.
 That said, it’s also one of the busier areas with both privately owned boats and yachts in addition to the kaitu cruising around.
 So if you have never kayaked before, I won’t recommend setting off here.

 My sister and I had once called to reserve two SUP here and arrived only to find that they had given it to someone else.
 The organiser was less than sorry and let’s just say I wasn’t impressed.

-On another note, on our trip to Jin Island we were two hours late and they waited and came to rescue part of the group.
-Late fee and rescue boat fee were added on at 200 HKD per kayak and 700 HKD (April 2020), which wasn’t as bad as I feared.
+On another note, on our trip to Jin Island, we were two hours late and they waited and came to rescue part of the group.
+The late fee and rescue boat fee were added on at 200 HKD per kayak and 700 HKD (April 2020), which wasn’t as bad as I feared.

-Note: it’s advisable to call and reserve (with a deposit) in advance for popular holidays, as otherwise there’s zero guarantee.
-They also speak minimum English so it’s best to find someone who know Cantonese to help
+Note: it’s advisable to call and reserve (with a deposit) in advance for popular holidays, as otherwise there’s zero guarantees.
+They also speak minimum English so it’s best to find someone who knows Cantonese to help